Matanuska-Susitna Borough

 Platting Procedures

-All proposed actions that require a public hearing are acted upon by the Platting Authority, either the Platting Board or, in the case of abbreviated plats, waivers and 40-acre exemptions, the Platting Officer.
+All proposed actions requiring a public hearing are acted upon by the Platting Authority, either the Platting Board or, in the case of abbreviated plats, waivers and 40-acre exemptions, the Platting Officer.

-The pre-application conference is a meeting where the petitioner informs the Platting Staff of their development plans and the Platting Staff informs the petitioner of borough development policies, public improvements, platting procedures, timelines & requirements.
-This conference requires preparation by both parties to maximize the benefits to both parties.
-Contact the Platting Division to schedule a pre-application conference.
-Before the appointment is scheduled, it is necessary to submit a map of the proposed action with enough detail so the platting officer can gain a full understanding of the subdivider’s intentions.
+The pre-application request is where the petitioner informs the Platting Staff of their development plans and the Platting Staff informs the petitioner of borough development policies, public improvements, platting procedures, timelines & requirements.

 It is the responsibility of the applicant to become independently familiar with the policies, procedures and standards for approval of an application under the provision of MSB Title 43.